WxBDM/PyNimbus/Contributing.md

 Now, create a new branch by typing `git checkout -b YOUR_GITHUB_USERNAME` (replacing YOUR_GITHUB_NAME with your GitHub username).
 Now type `git checkout YOUR_GITHUB_USERNAME` to switch to that branch.
 Now, you're able to begin working on your end of the project.

-Once you are ready to submit, add your files (`git add .`), commit (`git commit -m "YOUR_MESSAGE_HERE"`), and push (`git push origin YOUR_BRANCH_NAME`).
+Once you are ready to submit, add your files (`git add .`), commit (`git commit -m "YOUR_MESSAGE_HERE"`), and push your branch (`git push origin YOUR_BRANCH_NAME`).

 Now, navigate to the repository on GitHub and click "Compare & Pull Request" and open a pull request.
 A project manager will review the code and either accept or deny it.
+If denial happens, don't worry!
+It's their job to ensure that you're given the push in the right direction.
 If your code is accepted, congratulations!
 You have successfully made a contribution to the project.
-If not, then the project manager will guide you in the right direction of what should be done.

 #### IMPORTANT